-The NEU spring webinar will be held on Thursday, 25 February at 6:00pm.
+The NEU spring webinar was held on Thursday, 25 February at 6:00pm.

 What your school can do to support pupils gain better access to IT equipment and the internet.